First you need to setup a Linqer Connection.

 As soon as you setup a Linqer Connection you can convert SQL to LINQ.

-You can type, paste, or load SQL statement from file into the SQL window.
+You can type, paste, or load an SQL statement from file into the SQL window.

 The query result appears on the bottom section of the screen.